 Digital Sign Using API: for this developer will payment any single API which can be either Docu sign or Hello Sign.
 It will be decided by platform owner.

 When SLA is signed and payment is done admin will be notified for same by email.
-After that admin will attach list of documents and number of staff is being audited.
-When admin attach list of document client will be notified that “Admin attached list of required documents please upload them so that admin can move forward.”
+After that admin will attach list of documents and number of staff is being audited, including some comments for each staff (for the admin can mention whether the staff must be a key person, a specific practitioner, or any staff). (change accepted)When admin attach list of document client will be notified that “Admin attached list of required documents please upload them so that admin can move forward.”

 After that client / company will see all documents which should be uploaded for company and which should be uploaded for staff.
-Before uploading document client / company will upload an excel sheet with the name of staff which are being audited.
-So that all staff names will be attached with audit request.
+Before uploading document client / company will indicate in the portal the name and position of the staff to be audited. (change accepted)So that all staff names will be attached with audit request.
 Number of these staff members cannot be more than which admin mentioned to audit.
 After that client or company needs to upload documents of each staff.
 Staff would not have own login panel for this work, company or client need to do it for all the staff.

-While uploading document of staff, client or company need to verify few of (predefined by admin) standard documents using third party OCR API to validate expiry date and authenticity of document format.
+While uploading document of staff, the portal will check selected documents using OCR (API to be determined)(change accepted)client or company need to verify few of (predefined by admin) standard documents using third party OCR API to validate expiry date and authenticity of document format.
 This will be done by implementing a third party API which will be provided by Owner of platform to developer.

+From mobile version, the users can either select a document, a picture from their phone, or take a picture on the spot(change accepted)

 Once all the required documents are uploaded then client/company needs to Book an audit week of date from calendar or dropdown which is feasible.
 After that admin will receive an email that an audit request is booked by client or company.